 Containment relationships between protocol buffer messages in the ESDA Records API.

 Metadata messages describe “models”, which are just sources of data, and the variables they contain.
 Data record messages hold the data itself.
 Data records are simply tuples of real numbers, integers, and character strings, where each data value is tagged by a variable name, according to a pre-defined schema, and each record is assigned a unique integer identifier.
 Conceptually, these records are isomorphic to rows in a relational database, JSON objects, or key-value maps.
-For efficiency and compactness, RecordData may be provided in list format or tabular format, but the latter format only obtains when the contents of the table all have the same data type.
+For efficiency and compactness, RecordData may be provided in list format or tabular format, with the latter format only obtained when the contents of the table all have the same data type.
 The data records may be provided in toto or filtered using filter messages so that only certain fields or records are returned.
 The API contains a small embedded language for filtering via set and value operations.
 Sets of records may be bookmarked for sharing or later retrieval by (i) enumerating their unique record identifiers, (ii) defining a range of unique record identifiers, or (iii) specifying a filtering criterion.

 Servers that perform computations or simulations can receive input parameters via a RequestWork message that contains those input parameters.
 After the server has completed its computations, it sends the results as RecordData messages.